 We’ve had sourdough pancakes that the kids ate without too much complaining, and I’ve made sourdough dinner rolls.
 My bread is still too hard and dense.

 But with time.

-This quick sourdough starter takes only 24-72 hours before you can use it.
+This quick sourdough starter takes 5-10 days before you can use it.
 It is best to use your first batches of sourdough starter for pancakes, muffins, and waffles, instead of bread.

 Bread needs more rising power, and the yeast in your starter will be too weak after three days.
 Feeding your starter consistently for 8-10 days before baking your first loaf of bread is necessary.